How to Use Bubble Wrap?

 - Noise Reduction: While not its primary purpose, bubble wrap can be a temporary sound insulator.
 Layers of it can help dampen noise in certain scenarios.

 - Temporary Cushioning: Bubble wrap can be used as temporary padding for seats, beds, or any surface requiring extra cushioning.

 Different Types of Bubble Wrap

-Small Bubble Wrap with tiny bubbles ranging from 3/8 to 5/8 inch is soft and strong enough to protect fragile products such as electronics and ceramics from impact, moisture, dust and dirt.
+Small Bubble Wrap: They come in tiny bubbles ranging from 3/8 to 5/8 inch and are soft and strong enough to protect fragile products such as electronics and ceramics from impact, moisture, dust and dirt.
 Small bubble wrap is a better choice when shipping multiple-sized items together.
 The bubbles fill empty voids inside boxes or cartons and secure products.